 Intelligent document processing (IDP)

-Moving aside from RPA, intelligent document processing (IDP) is a game-changer for organizations looking to tackle more complex tasks.
-Unlike RPA, IDP is excellent at sorting through unstructured documents (think receipts, handwritten notes, PDFs, word files, images, and so on).
+On the other hand, intelligent document processing (IDP) empowers organizations to take on more complex tasks.
+IDP is great at organizing unstructured documents like receipts, notes, PDFs, word files, and images, unlike RPA.
 Because of its advanced capabilities, IDP is a more flexible option for your organization.

 Business process automation (BPM) is one of the most important components of hyperautomation.
 In many ways, it’s the foundation on which any successful automation strategy is built, monitored, and improved.
 Introducing different digital tools into business processes, especially for those organizations new to automation, can be challenging.

-Organizations must create new workflows and test them prior to deploying them to avoid breakdowns that can have disastrous consequences for their businesses.
-Business process management software is a powerful and simple tool that can be used to manage an organization’s hyperautomation strategies and initiatives.
+Organizations must create new workflows and test them before deploying them to avoid breakdowns.
+These hiccups can have disastrous consequences for their businesses.

-Machine learning (ML), often used synonymously with AI, is a branch of AI that uses computer algorithms to allow systems to automatically improve over time.
+Machine learning (ML) is a branch of AI that uses computer algorithms to allow systems to automatically improve over time.
 Organizations use both supervised and unsupervised algorithms to identify patterns in data.
 Supervised algorithms create inputs and outputs before making predictions on their own.
 Unsupervised algorithms observe structured data and develop insights from pattern recognition.

 Hyperautomation offers organizations powerful analytical tools and capabilities, thus overcoming the data limitations of relying on a single automation tool like RPA.
 While RPA is limited to structured data, hyperautomation technologies can handle both structured and unstructured data.
 This helps organizations access and analyze data that has traditionally been inaccessible to gain important organizational-level insights.